azoth-lang/azoth.language.reference/src/structs.md

 object is dead and thus there is no reference that can reach the struct.

 Because isolation must be recovered, structs cannot be declared `const` and struct instances cannot be frozen.
-Additionally, `id` references to a struct having sharing tracked and are counted as breaking isolation.
+However, a class containing an owned struct field can be frozen.
+This is because all references to the struct field will keep that struct alive and isolation does not need to be recovered when it goes out of scope.
+This any type `const Struct` must actually be a reference to a field.
+Additionally, `id` references to a struct have sharing tracked and are counted as breaking isolation.
+This ensures that an `id` reference can't outlive a struct on the stack.

 See the [Hybrid Types section of Categories of Types](categories-of-types.md#hybrid-types) for more information on the limitations and unique aspects of hybrid types.